Open It and Start

 -

-Reversi — simple, direct play with the same shared library and session system
+Reversi — play across multiple board sizes with the same shared library and session system

 -

-Game Library — find active, paused, and finished games without digging around
+Shared Library — find active, paused, and finished sessions without digging around

-The goal is not to be a pile of random minigames.
+The goal is not to be a pile of unrelated browser toys.

-Cardthropic is meant to feel like one home for several kinds of games.
+Cardthropic is meant to feel like one home for several different kinds of games and longer-lived sessions.

 - It stays local and direct instead of feeling remote and slow